-Download and read the Notice of Race, Sailing Instructions, and the TTL chart.
+Download and read the Notice of Race, Sailing Instructions, and the LP chart.
 Try to get familiar with the Racing Rules of Sailing —the national and international rules that govern nearly all racing, including ours.
 I highly recommend Dave Perry’s book, Understanding the Racing Rules of Sailing (let me know if that link stops working), which begins with a very brief, mostly understandable explanation of the rules intended for people new to racing.
 Don’t worry if all this seems too complicated and confusing because we all think it is too.

 Get to the race course at least 15 minutes before the scheduled start of racing.
 Sail past the back of the race committee boat (RC) on starboard tack when they’re ready and check in, hailing your sail number and fleet. (“One-fifty-nine sport boat checking in,” is what I shout.)
 That ensures that they know you’re there and that they’ll score you.
 Make sure they acknowledge your hail.
 (If you leave before the end of the day of racing, sail by and check out too or call in using VHF channel 68.)